 Bright Galaxies, Dark Matter, and Beyond

-Join us to discover how astronomer Vera Rubin's persistence, after her work was initially dismissed, finally convinced the scientific community that dark matter might exist.
+And science journalist Ashley Jean Yeager describes how astronomer Vera Rubin's persistence, after her work was initially dismissed, finally convinced the scientific community that dark matter might exist.
 It is now taken for granted that the universe is mostly dark, made up of particles that are undetectable even by our most powerful telescopes.
 This discovery of the possible existence of dark matter signaled a Copernican-like revolution in astronomy: not only are we no longer the center of the universe, but even the stuff we’re made of appears to be insignificant.
 By showing that some astronomical objects seem to exaggerate gravity’s grip, Rubin played a pivotal role in this discovery.